 What is the Vegan Chef Challenge (VCC)?

 The Vegan Chef Challenge (VCC) is a month-long event showcasing new vegan menu items created by chefs at local restaurants.
 Typically, ten to thirty restaurants take part and the dining public is encouraged to vote for their favorite dishes.
-The majority of restaurants keep at least one popular vegan item on their regular menu after the challenge concludes.
+We encourage businesses to add popular vegan items to their regular menu after the challenge concludes.

 What is considered vegan?